-Marion McCollom Hampton is a co-founder and Senior Partner at BanyanGlobal.
+Marion McCollom Hampton is a co-founder and Senior Research Fellow at BanyanGlobal.
 She has been a leader in the family business field for more than 30 years and is a co-author of a foundational work in the field, Generation to Generation: Life Cycles of the Family Business.
 In 2013 she received the Richard Beckhard Award in recognition of her outstanding contribution to the field of family business.

 Marion draws on her deep background in organizational psychology to help family owners to focus on relational and governance issues that must be addressed to ensure business continuity from generation to generation.
 She works closely with Banyan colleagues to bring wide-ranging expertise to issues as diverse as organizational dynamics, business strategy, conflict resolution, tax and estate planning and trust administration, and philanthropy.
 This interdisciplinary team works together seamlessly to help families make decisions, and move forward.